What is ARPU? Calculate & Optimize Average Revenue Per User

 Getting to know your customer is what separates the losers from the winners in the SaaS world.
 When you break down a successful business you will find 99.9% of the time that they have a strong hold on who their customers are and an even better grasp on where that customer finds value in their product.

 This starts with quantifying your customer personas and trickles down deeper into your SaaS metrics as time passes and the business grows.
 The real secret sauce to understanding your customer is being able to understand your Average Revenue Per User (ARPU).
-This metric allows you to identify trends and implement change that can shift the trajectory of your business towards that large pool of SaaS profits we all dream of.
+This metric allows you to identify trends and implement change that can shift the trajectory of your business toward that large pool of SaaS profits we all dream of.

 So to better understand ARPU, let's take a deep dive into what it is, why it's important, and ways that you can optimize this metric to catapult the success of your SaaS business.